unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

-So our mice's `bInterval` is 10 ms. Aparrently it's rounded to the nearest power of 2 to 8 ms. So to get the polling rate we divide 1000ms (in a second) by our `bInterval` which is 8 and get 125 hz.
+So our mice's `bInterval` is 10 ms. Aparrently it's rounded to the nearest power of 2 to 8 ms. So to get the polling rate we divide 1000ms (in a second) by our `bInterval` which is rounded to 8 and get 125 hz.

-To "overclock" our mouse we need somehow make Linux think that the device's supported rate is 500hz, which means we need to set `bInterval` to 2 (ms).
+To "overclock" our mouse we need to somehow make Linux think that the device's supported rate is 500hz, which means we need to set `bInterval` to 2 (ms).

 ## Patching the kernel

 First, let's get the kernel source code, extract the archive and `cd` into it.
 This step might be different for different distributions.
-We should be able to build it and run it, which I do.
+We need to be able to build it and run it, which I can do.

 I'm using the latest stable kernel version which right now is 5.18.3.